simonholmes001/pubchem_api/README.rst

         :alt: Documentation Status

-A simple API call to the pubchem database
+A simple API call to the pubchem database (UNOFFICIAL AND NOT FROM PUBCHEM)

 * Documentation: https://pubchem-api.readthedocs.io/en/latest/
 * Free software: MIT license